 Top Tourist Spots and Best Things To Do In Lucban, Quezon

-Lucban, which is situated at the foot of Mt.
-Banahaw in Quezon province, Philippines is a second-class municipality; as of 2015, there are 51,475 residents.
+Lucban, situated at the foot of Mt.
+Banahaw in Quezon province, Philippines is a second-class municipality; as of 2020, there are 53,091 residents.

 They say that Lucban got its name from the lukban or pomelo tree.
-The story goes when three hunters namely Marcos Tigla, Luis Gamba and Lucas Manawa from Majayjay got lost when they followed the trail of wild animals at the foot of Mt.
-Banahaw; they rested under a tree but saw a crow which they believed was a bad omen so they moved to a different spot and rested there.
+The story goes when three hunters, namely Marcos Tigla, Luis Gamba, and Lucas Manawa from Majayjay, got lost when they followed the trail of wild animals at the foot of Mt.
+Banahaw; they rested under a tree but saw a crow which they believed was a bad omen, so they moved to a different spot and rested there.
 They rested under a large pomelo (lukban) and heard a couple of kingfishers singing.
-The sounds were beautiful to them and took that as a sign of good fortune and so that’s where they settled hence the name “Lucban”.
+The sounds were beautiful to them, and they took that as a sign of good fortune, and so that’s where they settled hence the name “Lucban.”

-Now during the Japanese occupation, the Japanese soldiers attacked and colonized the town of Lucban but on December 26, 1941, the Filipino and American troops fought for Barrio Piis and the Japanese attackers moved to the Bataan Peninsula instead.
+Now during the Japanese occupation, the Japanese soldiers attacked and colonized the town of Lucban.
+Still, on December 26, 1941, the Filipino and American troops fought for Barrio Piis, and the Japanese attackers moved to the Bataan Peninsula instead.
 During their colonization, the Japanese forces inhabited the town and built a military barrack.

-Besides its colorful and somewhat tragic history, Lucban is boasting of different spots, festivals, food and even a church that you can visit, try and enjoy.
+Besides its colorful and somewhat tragic history, Lucban boasts of different spots, festivals, food, and even a church you can visit, try and enjoy.

 See Pahiyas Festival

 No visit to Lucban will ever be complete without celebrating Pahiyas with the locals.
-This annual harvest festival and feast of San Isidro is the town’s biggest event where locals cover their whole houses with fruits, vegetables and vivid adornments made from multi-colored rice starch called kiping.
+This annual harvest festival and feast of San Isidro is the town’s most significant event where locals cover their whole houses with fruits, vegetables, and vivid adornments made from multi-colored rice starch called kiping.
 There are also giant papier-mache sculptures paraded all throughout the area.